Because of the pandemic, contactless ordering is a way for ticketing platforms, venues, and event organizers to collaborate.

 How much could integrating contactless ordering with the ticket purchase increase food and beverage sales?

-The percent attributed to pre-orders will depend on the amount of communication and marketing a venue or event organizer does per event.
+The percentage attributed to pre-orders will depend on the amount of communication and marketing a venue or event organizer does per event.
 It is not enough to add contactless ordering to the ticket purchase flow; patrons need to be made aware of it and the benefits it offers.

 Still, assuming a 10-30% will convert on upsells of food and beverage during ticket purchase is dependent on the upsell product value and marketing promotions applied.
+But increasing options and making it easier for patrons to order should increase the size of food and beverage spend.

 How long would it take for a ticketing platform to get up and running with contactless ordering?